fishcus/KAP-manual/en/integration/microstrategy_10_4.en.md

 Open up your project, go to schema menu -> warehouse catalog to import the tables your need.

-**NOTE: Microstrategy will send query "select \* from fact\_table" and it'll take a long time if the table size is extremely large.
+**NOTE: MicroStrategy will send query "select \* from fact\_table" and it'll take a long time if the table size is extremely large.
 To work around the issue please refer to [Configuration](../config/basic_settings.en.md#kylinqueryforce-limit)**

 ![](images/microstrategy_10_4/picture7.png)